 All About Andrew

-Andrew Rodriguez is a lifelong resident of the City of Walnut in the 55th State Assembly District.
-He currently serves on the Walnut City Council as Mayor Pro Tem.
-When elected, Andrew was the youngest elected councilman in Los Angeles County.
-During his tenure on the Walnut City Council, Mayor Pro Tem Rodriguez hit the ground running by working to improve quality of life in every neighborhood.
-Using his background as a planner and working with city and regional leaders from all political parties, he has been a leader in expanding open space and using smarter growth strategies for the region.
+Andrew Rodriguez is a lifelong resident of the City of Walnut and the 55th State Assembly District.
+He currently serves on the Walnut City Council as Mayor Pro Tempore.
+When sworn-in, Andrew was the youngest councilman serving in Los Angeles County.
+During his term, Mayor Pro Tem Rodriguez and the City Council have balanced the city's budget annually, completed a general plan land use update for the first time in forty years, and have worked with law enforcement to bring crime down in the city.
+He has been an advocate for more housing using smart growth strategies for the city.

-Andrew returned home after earning his degree and performed his AmeriCorps service helping high school students apply to college.
-He’s now pursuing a master’s degree at the University of Southern California and works for a land use firm in the San Gabriel Valley.
+Andrew returned home after earning his degree and completed an AmeriCorps service year, assisting high school students in Los Angeles.
+He received a Masters of Real Estate Development from the University of Southern California and worked as a land use planner for a firm in the San Gabriel Valley.

 In his spare time, Andrew enjoys traveling and reading.
 He has visited almost all fifty states and has traveled abroad extensively.
-In 2014, Andrew spent several months in Australia studying comparative politics at the University of Melbourne.
-He is a member of the Urban Land Institute, Strong Towns and other non-profit organizations.
-Andrew has an identical twin brother who is pursuing a journalism career in New York City.
+He is a Los Angeles County Small Business Commissioner, serves on several non-profit boards, and is a member of the Urban Land Institute, Strong Towns and other land use organizations.